The Ice Age Adventures of Buck Wild: Accolades

-Ice Age Adventures of Buck Wild received a nomination for Outstanding Achievement in Sound Editing - Non-Theatrical Animation at the 2022 Golden Reel Awards.
+Ice Age Adventures of Buck Wild received a nomination for Outstanding Achievement in Sound Editing – Non-Theatrical Animation at the 2022 Golden Reel Awards.

-Future
+Sequel

 The film's promotional kit mentions another Ice Age film that is in development, with the script being penned by Ray DeLaurentis.
 Lori Forte discussed the possibility of a sequel, saying, "I think it's a little premature.
 We hope that people will respond to this, and that will promote us to be able to do another movie.
 If the audiences want it, we've got plenty of ideas.
 There's no end to ideas and adventures and characters, so we're ready if they're ready."

+In September 2024, while making a guest appearance on the Wait Wait…Don't Tell Me! podcast, Leguizamo suggested that a sixth main Ice Age film could be in development.
+In November 2024, a sixth mainline film was confirmed to be in the works with Romano, Leguizamo, Latifah, Leary, and Pegg set to reprise their voice roles.
+In August 2025, the film's title was revealed as Ice Age: Boiling Point, with its release date pushed from December 18, 2026 to February 5, 2027.